bbqbailey/mqttDirector/README.md

         osRelease: Causes RPIs to respond with the OS Version they are running.
 Lists the contents of /etc/os-release.

+        df: Causes RPIs to execut the 'df -lh' command, then respond with output from the command.

 Security

         No attempt has been made to protect the MQTT messages.
 The